“The semester I spent in France during high school was a unique experience.”

-An mbaMission consultant recently counted five uses of the word “unique” in a single 600-word essay.
+One of mbaMission’s consultants recently counted five uses of the word “unique” in a single 600-word essay.
 What is more, not one of the uses actually fulfilled the term’s correct definition: “existing as the only one or as the sole example.”
-Business school applicants tend to use the word “unique” in an attempt to make themselves stand out to the admissions committee.
+Applicants tend to use the word “unique” as a way of trying to make themselves stand out to the admissions committee.
 However, because they use the word imprecisely—and often too frequently—it instead has the opposite effect of making the essay lose its distinctiveness and believability.
 Another danger of using the term too casually is that you risk exposing your lack of research about the school if you claim something is unique to the school when it really is not.

-Here are the same four statements we presented at the beginning of this post, written without the generic “unique.”
+Here are the same four statements written without the generic “unique.”
 In each case, the sentence is far more descriptive and therefore much less likely to appear in any other applicant’s essay!

 “The semester I spent in France during high school was eye-opening, from the frogs’ legs I was served at dinner to the concept of shopping daily for my food.”